diegodoumecq/joymap/README.md

 As you can see in the example above, you can create as many modules as you'd like.
 Each of them will be automatically assigned a gamepad if available (because we passed autoConnect: true) and each of them will stay assigned to that same gamepad even when plugged and unplugged multiple times.

 For more a in-depth view on what the modules support and how, do please look at the examples in /examples.

+### Rumble support

+Right now the library offers rumble suport based on Chrome's implementation of the Gamepad's **vibrationActuator.playEffect** function.
+To use this feature you can simply access any module and use the following methods:

+  Note: An *Effect* is an object of type *{ duration: number; weakMagnitude?: number; strongMagnitude?: number; }*

+* **isRumbleSupported(rawPad?: RawGamepad) => boolean | null** gives you whether the module's gamepad (or the one being passed as argument) supports rumble or not.
+Will return null only if called without arguments and no game pad has been assigned to the module.
+* **addRumble(effect: Effect | (Effect | number)[], channelName?: string) => void** lets you play a single effect or a timeline of different effects and pauses.
+The channelName is used to distinguish from various sources of rumbling, so they don't cancel each other.
+If a channelName is not provided then the 'default' channel is used.
+* **stopRumble(channelName?: string) => void** lets you stop all rumbling from a particular channel.
+If a channelName is not provided then the 'default' channel is used.

+We have an example of use in the examples folder.
+See **[How to run all the things](#how-to-run-all-the-things)** section.

 ### Naming restrictions